cpmpercussion/myo-to-osc/README.md

 - Mac: Same as Linux, replacing `ttyACM` with `tty.usb`.

-# Included files
+# Library files

 ## myo_raw.py (access to EMG/IMU data)

 myo_raw.py contains the MyoRaw class, which implements the communication protocol with a Myo.

+To process the data yourself, you can call **MyoRaw.add_emg_handler** or **MyoRaw.add_imu_handler**; see `examples/emg.py` for example reference.

+If your Myo has firmware v1.0 and up, it also performs Thalmic's gesture classification onboard, and returns that information.
+Use **MyoRaw.add_arm_handler** and **MyoRaw.add_pose_handler**.
+Note that you will need to perform the sync gesture after starting the program (the Myo will vibrate as normal when it is synced).

+### Perform the sync gesture as described by [Myo Support](https://support.getmyo.com/hc/en-us/articles/200755509-How-to-perform-the-sync-gesture):

+> Make sure you're wearing Myo with the USB port facing your wrist.
+Gently flex
+> your wrist away from your body.
+Myo will begin to vibrate when it recognizes
+> this gesture.
+Hold this gesture for a few seconds until Myo stops vibrating.

+> You will know you performed the sync gesture successfully when the Thalmic
+> Labs logo LED on the armband stops pulsing.
+If it needs to warm up, you will
+> see it blink along with an notification next to the gesture indicator window
+> in Myo Connect.
+Once Myo is fully warmed up and synced, you will feel three
+> distinct vibrations.

+# Examples

+## emg.py (try out communication and display EMG readings)

-You may run the example with `python -m examples.emg` for a graphical display of EMG readings as they come in.
+Run the example with `python -m examples.emg` for a graphical display of EMG readings as they come in.
 A command-line argument is interpreted as the device name for the dongle; no argument means to auto-detect.
 You can also press 1, 2, or 3 on the keyboard to make the Myo perform a short, medium, or long vibration.

-To process the data yourself, you can call MyoRaw.add_emg_handler or MyoRaw.add_imu_handler; see the code for examples.

-If your Myo has firmware v1.0 and up, it also performs Thalmic's gesture classification onboard, and returns that information.
-Use MyoRaw.add_arm_handler and MyoRaw.add_pose_handler.
-Note that you will need to perform the sync gesture after starting the program (the Myo will vibrate as normal when it is synced).

-## classify_myo.py (example pose classification and training program)
+## classification.py (example pose classification, training program and pose event handlers)

-classify_myo.py contains a very basic pose classifier that uses the EMG readings.
-You have to train it yourself; make up your own poses and assign numbers (0-9) to them.
-As long as a number key is held down, the current EMG readings will be recorded as belonging to the pose of that number.
-Any time a new reading comes in, the program compares it against the stored values to determine which pose it looks most like.
+This example contains a very basic pose classifier that uses the EMG readings.
+You have to train it yourself: Make up your own poses and assign numbers (0-9) to them.
+As long as a number key is pressed, the current EMG readings will be recorded as belonging to the pose of that number.
+Any time a new reading comes in, the program compares it against the stored values to determine which pose it resembles the most.
 The screen displays the number of samples currently labeled as belonging to each pose, and a histogram displaying the classifications of the last 25 inputs.
 The most common classification among the last 25 is shown in green and should be taken as the program's best estimate of the current pose.

-This method works fine as long as the Myo isn't moved, but, in my experience, it takes quite a large amount of training data to handle different positions well.
-Of course, the classifier could be made much, much smarter, but I haven't had the chance to tinker with it yet.

-## myo.py (Myo library with built-in classifier and pose event handlers)

-After you've done training with classify_myo.py, the Myo class in this file can be used to notify a program each time a pose starts.
+After you have done some training the Myo class in this file can be used to notify a program each time a pose starts.
 If run as a standalone script, it will simply print out the pose number each time a new pose is detected.
-Use Myo.add_raw_pose_handler (rather than add_pose_handler) to be notified of poses from this class's classifier, rather than Thalmic's onboard processing.
+Use **Myo.add_raw_pose_handler** (rather than add_pose_handler) to be notified of poses from this class's classifier, rather than Thalmic's onboard processing.

-Tips for classification:
+### Tips for classification:

 - make sure to only press the number keys while the pose is being held, not while your hand is moving to or from the pose